Skip to main content

 Getting the necessary documents to enter and stay in Canada takes several months, so we strongly advise you get started as soon as possible.

-If your study or exchange program includes a mandatory Québec-based internship, you can also apply for a co-op or internship work permit when you apply for a study permit.
+If your study or exchange program includes a mandatory Québec-based internship, you should also apply for a co-op or internship work permit when you apply for a study permit.
 You don’t have to fill out a separate application for it.

 You must use the official websites of the Québec and Canadian governments to complete the immigration steps.

-For your protection, if you would like to use an immigration representative for the process, make sure they can legally carry out this role.
+Protect yourself from immigration fraud.
+If you would like to use an immigration representative for the process, make sure they can legally carry out this role.
 See the MIFI (in French only) and IRCC websites about this.

 Passport